 - A. Adviser and Administrator: The Fund has an Advisory Agreement with Duff & Phelps Investment Management Co. (the "Adviser") an indirect, wholly owned subsidiary of Virtus Investment Partners, Inc. ("Virtus"), to provide professional investment management services for the Fund and has an Administration Agreement with J. J. B. Hilliard, W. L. Lyons, LLC (the "Administrator") to provide administrative and management services for the Fund.
 The Adviser receives a quarterly fee at an annual rate of 0.60% of the Average Weekly Managed Assets of the Fund up to \$1.5 billion and 0.50% of Average Weekly Managed Assets in excess thereof.
 The Administrator receives a quarterly fee at annual rates of 0.20% of Average Weekly Managed Assets up to \$1 billion, and 0.10% of Average Weekly Managed Assets over \$1 billion.
-For purposes of the foregoing calculations, "Average Weekly Managed Assets" is defined as the average weekly value of the total assets of the Fund minus the sum of all accrued liabilities of the Fund (other than the aggregate amount of any outstanding borrowings or other indebtedness constituting financial leverage). - B. Directors: The Fund pays each director not affiliated with the Adviser an annual fee plus a fee for certain meetings of the board or committees of the board attended.
-Total fees paid to directors for the year ended October 31, 2015 were \$408,511. - C. Affiliated Shareholder: At October 31, 2015, Virtus Partners, Inc. (a wholly owned subsidiary of Virtus) held 193,354 shares of the Fund, which represent 0.07% of the shares of common stock outstanding.
+For purposes of the foregoing calculations, "Average Weekly Managed Assets" is defined as the average weekly value of the total assets of the Fund minus the sum of all accrued liabilities of the Fund (other than the aggregate amount of any outstanding borrowings or other indebtedness constituting financial leverage). - B. Directors: The Fund pays each director not affiliated with the Adviser an annual fee.
+Total fees paid to directors for the year ended October 31, 2017 were \$374,467. - C. Affiliated Shareholder: At October 31, 2017, Virtus Partners, Inc. (a wholly owned subsidiary of Virtus) held 226,462 shares of the Fund, which represent 0.08% of the shares of common stock outstanding.
 These shares may be sold at any time.